Interstate 580 Truck Access Study

 What is the Interstate 580 Truck Access Study?

-The California Department of Transportation (Caltrans), District 4 is conducting the Interstate (I) 580 Truck Access Study (TAS) to answer the following question: How would removing the truck weight restriction (aka truck ban) on I-580 affect safety, efficiency, reliability, and traffic speed along the I-880 and I-580 corridors, and how would this change impact public health equity for nearby communities?
+The Department of Transportation (Caltrans), District 4 is conducting the Interstate (I) 580 Truck Access Study (TAS) to understand how removing the truck ban on I-580 could affect safety, travel patterns, traffic conditions, air quality, and noise along the I-880 and I-580 corridors and other nearby state highways and major arterials.
+The study will evaluate how exposure to air and noise pollution could change for nearby communities if the truck ban is removed.

 Project Study Area